 Despite what you may see on a fishing pro’s social media post, there isn’t a perfect lure that will catch fish every time you go out.
-There are however, shortcuts to catching fish, and that is what this article will cover.
+According to Vibe Pro Jeff Jones, there are however, shortcuts to catching fish, and that is what this article will cover.
 Instead of dropping three lures and sending you off to the tackle store, the goal here is to teach you how to utilize proven methods for narrowing down a pattern, and start catching fish fast from your fishing kayak.

 First off, I am a firm believer that lure color is not a priority.
 (More on this later.)
 If a lure is presented naturally in front of an actively feeding fish, it will eat.
 But, where exactly will the fish be eating?
 That’s the money question.